midhunkalarikkal/FullDomain/Notes/DSA3.md

 `Disadvantages of Trie`
 -------------------------
-Space Complexity: Despite being space-efficient for common prefixes, Tries can still consume a lot of memory, especially if the dataset contains many unique strings with few common prefixes.

-Complex Implementation: Tries are more complex to implement compared to simpler data structures like arrays, hash tables, or binary search trees.

-Slower for Non-Prefix Queries: Tries are not as efficient as hash tables for queries that do not involve prefixes.
+- Space Complexity
+- Complex Implementation
+- Slower for Non-Prefix Queries

 `Time and Space Complexity`
 -----------------------------
-Insertion :-
+Insertion, Search, Deletion
 Time Complexity: O(m), where m is the length of the string being inserted.
-Space Complexity: O(m * n), where m is the average length of the strings and n is the number of strings (in the worst case when there are no common prefixes).

-Search :-
-Time Complexity: O(m), where m is the length of the string being searched.
-Space Complexity: O(1) additional space.

-Deletion :-
-Time Complexity: O(m), where m is the length of the string being deleted.
-Space Complexity: O(1) additional space.
+Space Complexity: O(m * n) insertion and o(1) for search and deletion

 Space Complexity :-
  The overall space complexity for a Trie is O(ALPHABET_SIZE * m * n) in the worst case, where ALPHABET_SIZE is the number of possible characters, m is the average length of the strings, and n is the number of strings.

 `Suffix Trie`
 ---------------
 A suffix trie is a compressed trie containing all the suffixes of a given string.
 It is used for fast pattern searching within a string.

-ROOT
+(root)
  ├── a
- │    └── p
- │         └── p
- │              └── l
- │                   └── e
- ├── p
- │    └── p
- │         └── l
+ │   └── na
- │              └── e
+ │       └── na *
- ├── p
+ ├── b
- │    └── l
+ │   └── anana *
- │         └── e
+ └── n
- ├── l
- │    └── e
+     └── ana *
- └── e
+         └── na *

 `Suffix Trie Applications`
 ---------------------------
-Pattern matching in bioinformatics (DNA sequences)
+Pattern matching in DNA
 Substring search (e.g., does 'ana' exist in 'banana'?)
 Finding longest repeated substrings
 Plagiarism detection